mpieva/quicksand/README.md

 ### Requirements

+To run Nextflow, you need a POSIX-compatible system (e.g., Linux or macOS). quicksand was developed and tested on Linux (x86_64 architecture)

-To run the pipeline, please install
+To run quicksand, please install

 - [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) v22.10 or larger
 - [Singularity](https://sylabs.io/singularity/) or [Docker](https://www.docker.com/)

-**Note:** To run nextflow+singularity, your kernel needs to support user-namespaces (see [here](https://github.com/apptainer/singularity/issues/5240#issuecomment-618405898) or [here](https://github.com/apptainer/singularity/issues/6341)).
+**Note:** To run quicksand in singularity, your kernel needs to support user-namespaces (see [here](https://github.com/apptainer/singularity/issues/5240#issuecomment-618405898) or [here](https://github.com/apptainer/singularity/issues/6341)).

 ### Prepare Input

 The input for quicksand is a directory with user-supplied files in BAM or FASTQ format.
 Adapter-trimming, overlap-merging and sequence demultiplexing need to be performed by the user prior to running quicksand.
 Provide the directory with the `--split` flag

 > [!CAUTION]
-> Each file should correspond to a single sequence-library.
-The processing of merged libraries with quicksand can lead to sequence loss because of sequence-deduplication with bam-rmdup
+> Each input-file should correspond to a single sequence-library.
+The processing of merged libraries with quicksand can lead to sequence loss because of the PCR-deduplication step with bam-rmdup

 #### Download Test-file